Do some research

+Always check reviews and feedback on sellers.
 However, even customer reviews can be fake, particularly those that are over-complimentary and at odds to the many other reviews posted.
-Consider the number, frequency, and nature of reviews before deciding whether to deal with a business.
+Never rely on reviews from one website

 - make sure the website you’re on is authentic and the payment page secure by checking that the address starts with ‘https’ and there’s a closed padlock in the address bar

-- avoid bank transfers, which are a preferred method by scammers
+- never pay by bank or money transfers, which are a preferred method by scammers

 - be careful the goods aren't counterfeit

 - always read the small print if you see 'free' or 'low-cost' trial goods